techguy682/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ## Leg Locks
 ![!Parts and hardware](https://www.v1engineering.com/wp-content/uploads/2020/06/lock-parts-scaled.jpg){: width="400"}

-* You will need the Printed Corner Leg Locks and M5 Luck nuts.
+* You will need the Printed Corner Leg Locks and M5 locknuts.
 * It is best to pre-thread all the locknuts before assembly.
 This will loosen them and prevent mangling of the printed parts.

 ![!Embeded nut](https://www.v1engineering.com/wp-content/uploads/2020/06/lock-ready-scaled.jpg){: width="400"}

-* Push the nut into the Leg lock and fully seat it.
-If it does not stay on it's own you can use a drop of Glue.
+* Push the nut into the Leg Lock and fully seat it.
+If it does not stay on it's own you can use a drop of glue.
 * If the nut does not stay on it's own, you can attach the Corner Bottom very loosely with its bolt.

 ![!Orientation](https://www.v1engineering.com/wp-content/uploads/2020/06/base-lock-scaled.jpg){: width="400"}